mnot/I-D/for-the-users/draft.md

 {{RFC2119}}.

-# The Internet is for End Users
+# The Internet is for End Users {#users}

-Internet standards MUST give the highest priority to end users.
+Internet standards MUST NOT consider any other party to have higher priority over end users.

-While networks need to be managed, employers and equipment vendors need to meet business goals, etc., our mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."
+While networks need to be managed, employers and equipment vendors need to meet business goals, etc., the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."

 Furthermore, the success of the Internet to date is arguably due largely to its bias towards